 Adrienne lives in the heart of Dublin, in a village called Stoneybatter.
-She shares her life with her husband, teenage son and their rescue dog Tammy, a Staffy and Jack Russell cross, rescued in 2009.
+She shares her life with her teenage son and their rescue dog Tammy, a staffy Jack Russell cross, rescued in 2009.

 Tammy is a howl…..literally.

 Adrienne plans to teach her to paint…watch this space.

 Adrienne has lectured extensively on her subject in colleges and libraries around the country.
 She also lectured part-time in DIT – Visual Communications Degree Course 1997 to 2003, and again from 2013 to 2016.
 NCAD: Illustration Master Classes, The Irish Writer’s Centre, Children’s Books Ireland, Ballyfermot College of Higher Education Workshops and Lectures, and the National Gallery of Ireland Summer Lecture series.
 Visual Art Boot Camps was set up in 2009 to fill a gap in Illustration Education for working adults, students and those parenting who wanted a course to suit their busy lives.

 Adrienne’s Art Practice